lilwon/lilwon.github.io/_posts/2020-09-24-My-Asian-Skincare-Products-Review.md

 ## Skin-type
-My skin type varies when I'm in a different environment (Northern California and Southern California).
-I believe it's because of the moisture and mainly the water that I use to wash my face. <br>
+My skin type varies when I'm in a different environment (Northern California vs Southern California).
+I believe it's because of the moisture/humidity level and the water that I use to wash my face. <br>

 NorCal - Dry <br>
 I'm not sure why my face becomes really dry in Sacramento.
 At home I am using soft water